charlesvill/ObsidianVault/Foundations of C++.md

 	- to terminate input, press ctrl+D in terminal on Unix and ctrl+Z on windows.
 ### ch 5 Errors
 - being proactive about errors involves using the `error()` function with the message inside of it embedded where you would anticipate things to pass the compiler but nonetheless be a logical error given the context
+	- *should be noted that this is a part of the books header file which is unclear if actually used by developers or only for the purposes of learning*
+-